AW0x/AW0x/README.md

 Whether it's backtesting a signal engine, wiring up a multi-step n8n workflow, or shipping a production-grade web app, I operate with a builder's bias: ship fast, iterate smart, and let systems do the heavy lifting.

+ — I build closed-source products that are free to use.

 > *"Automation isn't laziness — it's leverage."*

 ---